SijWoo/BLE-Guide/README.md

 This guide holds what I learn about BLE.
 It uses Silicon Lab's BGM13 Module.

 ## Quick Guide
 The server-client is the basic naming convention for BLE devices.
-The server measures and holds the data which a client will read.
+The server measures and holds the data which a client will read the data.
 A peripheral (BGM13) device is usually the server and a phone is the client for which to monitor the data.

 A Generic Attribute Profile (GATT) database must be created before run-time.
 This cannot be changed once compiled (excluding the data fields).
 You can think of this as a table where each GATT attribute corresponds to a data field.